 2) Bluetooth connectivity allowing to connect a phone and other gadgets wirelessly to hearing aids

-Many individuals who need hearing aid get advanced choice features of digital technology these days.
+Many individuals who need types of hearing aids according to their convenience get advanced choice features of digital technology these days.

 Ask your audiologist these important questions before buying a hearing aid: